AttalliAyoub/LaTeX.ts/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/f2ab8b70a87a9da55189/maintainability)](https://codeclimate.com/github/michael-brade/LaTeX.js/maintainability)
 [![License](https://img.shields.io/github/license/michael-brade/LaTeX.js.svg?style=plastic)](https://github.com/michael-brade/LaTeX.js/blob/master/LICENSE)

 # LaTeX to HTML5 translator using a PEG.js parser

 This is a LaTeX to HTML5 translator written in JavaScript using PEG.js.
-`latex.js` for LaTeX is similar in spirit to `marked` for Markdown.
+`latex.ts` for LaTeX is similar in spirit to `marked` for Markdown.

-LaTeX.js tries to be absolutely and uncompromisingly exact and compatible with LaTeX.
+LaTeX.ts tries to be absolutely and uncompromisingly exact and compatible with LaTeX.
 The generated HTML is exactly what is meant to be output, down to the last space.
 The CSS makes it look like LaTeX output&mdash;except where impossible in principle, see limitations.